 School of Applied Language & Intercultural Studies

-As well as exploring the developing field of language education and pedagogical translation, her research interests include other aspects of applied linguistics, sociolinguistics and translation studies –namely foreign language teaching and learning, translation pedagogy, and learners’ motivation and agency.
-Her latest research field lies at the intersection of translation, conflict, and memory studies.
-Her research activity includes publications of journal articles, edited volumes, book chapters, and conference papers on these topics.
-She acts as peer reviewer for various journals and is member of the Centre of Translation and Textual Studies (CTTS), the Applied Linguistics Research Group (AL) in DCU among others.
+As well as exploring the developing field of language education and translation, her research interests include other aspects of applied linguistics such as sociolinguistics, psycholinguistics, as well as translation studies –namely foreign language teaching and learning in Higher Education, translation pedagogy, learners’ motivation and agency, and accessibility and audiovisual translation in language teaching and learning.
+She also carries out research at the intersection of translation and memory studies.
+Her research activity includes publications in top journals on these topics.

-Lucía welcomes expressions of interest for PhD supervision in the fields mentioned above –primarily on the students’ agency and pedagogical translation; discourse, text genres and translation; foreign language pedagogy; and translation and memory (you may click on “Research” and Publications for further information).
+Lucía welcomes expressions of interest for PhD supervision and postdoctoral mentorship in the fields mentioned above and related areas (applied linguistics, foreign language education, translation studies).
+You may click on 'Research' and 'Publications' for further information.